-OR

-b.
+- a.
+The project will not change the existing 1.5 year return flow at POIs located at and below anadromy.
+The existing 1.5 year return flow shall be calculated considering the effects of all senior diverters upstream of the POI.
+Upon approval by the State Water Board, the applicant may substitute a site-specific threshold for the 1.5 year return flow; OR - b.
 The project, in combination with senior diverters, will not reduce the unimpaired 1.5 year return flow at POIs located at and below anadromy by more than 5 percent.
-Upon approval by the State Water Board, the applicant may substitute a site specific threshold for the 1.5 year return flow.
+Upon approval by the State Water Board, the applicant may substitute a site-specific threshold for the 1.5 year return flow.

-The details of these calculations are described in Appendix B Section B.5.3.5.
+The details of these calculations are described in Appendix B sSection B.5.3.5.

-A.1.8.45 Documentation Requirements
+A.1.8.5 Documentation requirements